svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

-= 3.2 =
+= 3.2.1 =

+* [v3.2.1] Fixed a small bug introduced in v3.2 (see below) in the "Anti-Malware" page: the animated GIF didn't load because it was blocked by the .htaccess mod_rewrite rules.
+This issue affected Apache users only.
+Sorry for the inconvenience.
-* Added a new feature: "Anti-Malware".
+* [v3.2] Added a new feature: "Anti-Malware".
 It allows you to scan your website for malware.
 The scanning engine is compatible with the popular Linux Malware Detect LMD (whose anti-malware signatures are included with this release) and with some ClamAV signatures as well.
 You can even write your own anti-malware signatures.
 See our blog for more details about that: http://nin.link/maldet/
-* Fixed a JavaScript warning in the "File Check" page.
+* [v3.2] Fixed a JavaScript warning in the "File Check" page.
-* Minor fixes and adjustments.
+* [v3.2] Minor fixes and adjustments.

 = 3.1.3 =